Yosemite Valley free shuttle bus

 To the left as you face the Yosemite Valley Exploration Center is the Yosemite Museum (Indian Cultural Museum)/store.

-Restrooms are located a little behind and between the Visitor Center and the Indian Cultural Museum.
+Restrooms are located a little behind and between the Indian Cultural Museum and the Exploration Center:

 In front of the Indian Cultural Museum is a cross‐section of a Giant Sequoia tree that visitors can touch